Lucía León

 León scored Tottenham’s first ever Women's Super League goal against Arsenal in the 2020 North London Derby.

 Club career

 Tottenham Hotspur

 León joined Tottenham Hotspur in 2013 as a youth.
 During the 2018-19 FA Women's Championship, she played in 17 games, including six starts.

-Speaking in 2020 during an interview regarding footballing culture, León revealed how far Tottenham Women had come as a club since she joined in 2013.
-Expressing how much of a positive impact being able to train as a full-time professional club had made.
+Speaking in 2020 during an interview regarding footballing culture, León revealed how far Tottenham Women had come as a club since she joined in 2013, expressing how much of a positive impact being able to train as a full-time professional club had made.

+Adelaide United

+In September 2024, León joined Australian A-League Women club Adelaide United.
+In June 2025, it was announced that she departed the club at the conclusion of her contract and is set to join another A-League Women club.

+Wellington Phoenix

+The day after announcing her departure from Adelaide United, it was announced that León had signed for Wellington Phoenix.